-Californians for Equal Rights Foundation was created following the success of the heroic No on 16 campaign in 2020.
-Californians for Equal Rights/No on 16, previously a ballot measure committee, led a successful campaign that resulted in the overwhelming defeat of the divisive and discriminatory Proposition 16 on the November 2020 statewide ballot.
-The campaign succeeded because California voters overwhelmingly rejected racial preferences as a public tool to address discrepancies, because the cutting-edge campaign consistently implemented a winning strategy based on a winning message, because we were able to build broad-based alliances across racial, ethnic, and political lines, and because we sufficiently educated the electorate on the harms of race-based decision making.
+Californians for Equal Rights Foundation (CFER) was established upon the historic victory of the heroic No on 16 campaign in late 2020.
+Californians for Equal Rights/No on 16, a ballot measure committee, led a remarkable campaign that resulted in the resounding defeat of the divisive and discriminatory Proposition 16 on the November 2020 statewide ballot in California.
+The campaign succeeded because over 9.62 million California voters overwhelmingly rejected racial preferences as a public tool to address discrepancies, because our resourceful campaign consistently implemented a winning strategy based on a winning message, because we were able to build broad-based alliances across racial, ethnic, and political lines, and because we sufficiently educated the electorate on various harms of race-based decision making.

-- Outspent 16-to-1: 18 cents per winning vote, while the backers of racial preferences spent $3.9 per losing vote.
+- Outspent 16-to-1: we raised $1.72 million vs. over $27 million raised by Yes on 16; we spent18 cents per winning vote, while the backers of racial preferences spent $3.9 per losing vote.

 - A broad-based coalition of supporters from all racial, ethnic and political backgrounds.